adetobaadedeji/myReads/README.md

 ## To get started

-- install all project dependencies with `yarn add`
+- install all project dependencies with `yarn install`
 - start the development server with `yarn start`

 The application will be running at http://localserver:3000.